Skip to content

 • Audience Knowledge: At the heart of dramatic irony is the audience’s possession of information that the characters lack.
 This awareness can take various forms, from knowledge about a character’s true intentions to insights into the unfolding plot twists.

 • Character Ignorance: The characters involved are unwitting participants in the dramatic irony.
 Their lack of awareness regarding key information sets the stage for the tension to unfold.
-Often, their actions are guided by incomplete or inaccurate understanding, leading to consequences that the audience can foresee.
+Often, what guides their actions is an incomplete or inaccurate understanding, leading to consequences that the audience can foresee.

 • Narrative Tension: The inherent tension arising from the audience’s privileged knowledge creates a captivating atmosphere.
 Viewers or readers become invested in the unfolding drama, eagerly anticipating the moment when the characters’ ignorance clashes with the revealed truth.